cbosoft/pylatgen/README.md

 Extra packages can be added in the `ExtraPreamble` attribute of a document.
 Or, indeed, anything else you could want to add into the preamble.

 # License
-PyLaTeX is distrubuted under [GPL-3.0](https://www.gnu.org/licenses/gpl-3.0.en.html) so feel free to share, adapt, do whatever to this but be warned it is supplied with no warranty or guarantee that it will work or indeed do anything useful.
+PyLatGen is distrubuted under [GPL-3.0](https://www.gnu.org/licenses/gpl-3.0.en.html) so feel free to share, adapt, do whatever to this but be warned it is supplied with no warranty or guarantee that it will work or indeed do anything useful.